Estafet-LTD/estafet-microservices-scrum-api-sprint-burndown/README.md

 # Estafet Microservices Scrum Sprint Burndown Report
-Aggregates data from various events to produce project burndown reports.
-Each time a sprint has concluded, the project burndown is updated.
+Aggregates data from various events to produce sprint burndown reports.
 ## What is this?
-This application is a microservice that produces a burndown report for a project when supplied with a project id.
+This application is a microservice that produces a burndown report for a sprint when supplied with a sprint id.

 Each microservice has it's own git repository, but there is a master git repository that contains links to all of the repositories [here](https://github.com/Estafet-LTD/estafet-microservices-scrum).
 ## Getting Started